 Mon Espace Santé: In addition, as early as 2022, the Republic of France created “Mon Espace Santé”, a one-stop digital shop that allows all citizens to securely manage their health data digitally, and also opens a way to share it with doctors, clinics, practices – but also with listed digital services, which may include DMD providers.

-This database includes, among other things, medical history, current health data (such as weight, blood pressure…) and important health documents.
+This database includes medical history, current health data (such as weight, blood pressure, etc.) and important health documents.

 Particularly interesting: A listing in this catalog as an eHealth provider enables, in addition to visibility for patients and the “soft factor” of gaining trust, above all the use of the health data deposited by the patient, provided that the patient has given their consent.